Ever wondered what makes Henry Cavill tick?

 The Helper's Heart: Understanding Henry as an Enneagram Type 2

-In the world of personality psychology, the Enneagram Type 2 – known as "The Helper" – is characterized by profound empathy, a desire to be needed, and a tendency to prioritize others' wellbeing over their own.
+In the world of personality psychology, the Enneagram Type 2 – known as "The Helper" – is characterized by deep empathy, a desire to be needed, and a tendency to prioritize others' wellbeing over their own.

 These individuals are driven by love and connection.
 At their best, Type 2s are genuinely selfless, supportive, and nurturing.
 At their most stressed, they can struggle with codependency and seek validation through their service to others.
+Under extreme stress, Type 2s can move toward Type 8 behaviors—becoming more assertive, demanding, and controlling.

 Henry Cavill embodies this personality type beautifully.
 His intense preparation for roles isn't just professionalism – it's the Helper's desire to serve the character, the story, and ultimately the fans.
 His genuine enthusiasm for connecting with audiences about shared passions like gaming and Warhammer reflects the Type 2's joy in creating bonds.